fabienrenaud/java-json-benchmark/README.md

 This benchmark tests throughput performance of serialization and deserialization algorithms of the databind and stream API when available.
 Random payloads of various sizes are generated at runtime before each benchmark.

-Four different sizes of payloads are evaluated in the chars below: 1 KB, 10 KB, 100 KB and 1 MB.
+Four different sizes of payloads are evaluated in the charts below: 1 KB, 10 KB, 100 KB and 1 MB.
 And it is possible to generate on the fly any size of payloads.

 Each benchmark has been written to read bytes from RAM and write to reusable output streams in RAM when possible, strings are rarely generated.
 All data is randomly generated upon static loading.